 The maddening aspect of the problem is that everyone is partially right.
 Plenty of sightings, even military ones, are nothing more than mistaken observations.
 The United States government has at times treated this issue in bizarre ways that are easy fodder for conspiracies.
 Some cases do have the appearance of black budget programs; others could be genuine threats.
 A not insignificant number stubbornly defy any reasonable explanation.
-It appears to be "all of the above."
-The question now is: in what measure?
+It may actually be "all of the above."
+The enduring question: in what measure?

-The deeper cause for change is that the chessboard itself has mutated.
+The root issue is that the geostrategic chessboard has mutated.
 To start, we're no longer playing against a single significant competitor.
 Technology is accelerating the tempo.
 The pressure and uncertainty are increasing.
 Over time, speed can convert uncertainty into active danger.